Bob Bruninga: Naval career

-A Navy ROTC scholarship paid for Bruninga's Electrical Engineering degree from Georgia Tech where in 1970, his senior project was an electric Volkswagen conversion which he entered in the first MIT/Caltech cross-country Clean Air Car Race, an six-day, 3,600-mile intercollegiate cross-country automobile rally from Cambridge, Massachusetts to Pasadena, California.
+A Navy ROTC scholarship paid for Bruninga's Electrical Engineering degree from Georgia Tech where in 1970, his senior project was an electric Volkswagen conversion which he entered in the first MIT/Caltech cross-country Clean Air Car Race, a six-day, 3,600-mile intercollegiate cross-country automobile rally from Cambridge, Massachusetts to Pasadena, California.
 Upon graduation with honors, Bruninga was commissioned as an ensign in the US Navy, and immediately proceeded to earn a master's degree in electrical engineering from the Naval Postgraduate School in Monterey, California in 1971.
 The next twenty years of his naval career was spent switching between practical radio engineering and academic work.
 In 1971-1972, he was an electronics officer on the USNS Observation Island AG-154, stationed in Pearl Harbor, working on instrumentation and telemetry related to the Navy's submarine-launched Fleet Ballistic Missile system.
 In the latter part of 1972 and 1973, he was stationed in Sasebo, Japan, attached as an electronics officer to the command staff of Service Group Three, which would shortly thereafter be renamed Naval Surface Group Western Pacific.